 Each act is a part of an overarching narrative, shorter or longer.
 Just as a paragraph looks different when viewed as part of a page, or a chapter, or an entire book. . .

 This is one reason why sexual union between two 70-year old spouses will look very different to them than to an onlooker.
-The 70-year old person with whom you are uniting -- with its 70-year old body -- has a history of many years, with you.
+The 70-year old person with whom you are uniting -- with his or her 70-year old body -- has a history of many years, with you.
 The sexual union is deeply influenced by the memory of that body over the course of their marriage.
 So even as the body declines and loses its natural beauty, the spouses see much more.
 Memory can play a powerful role.